Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

-# 49 What is the difference between A Record and CNAME Record?
+# 49 What is the difference between A Record and CNAME Record and Alias?

 ### A Record